gbone001/clan_member_mgt/README.md

 - Never collect private info without opt-in consent.
 - Validate phone and email formats before storing.
 - Consider hashing contact data if needed.

+🚀 Launch the Bot
+From the discord-bot/ directory, run: docker-compose up --build

+Your bot will be live and connected to PostgreSQL, fully isolated in its container!